bioc/psichomics/README.md

 Alternatively, the user can also provide its own pre-processed gene expression file.

+## Data grouping

+Molecular and clinical sample-associated attributes allow to establish groups that can be explored in data analyses.
+For instance, [TCGA][TCGA] data can be analysed based on smoking history, gender and race, among other attributes.
+Groups can also be manipulated (e.g. merged, intersected, etc.), allowing for complex attribute combinations, as well as saved and loaded between sessions.

 ## Data Analyses

-The program performs survival analysis and dimensionality reduction, as well as differential splicing and gene expression analysis.

 ### Dimensionality reduction

-Perform principal and independent component analysis (PCA and ICA, respectively) on alternative splicing quantification and gene expression based on molecular and clinical sample-associated attributes.
+Perform principal and independent component analysis (PCA and ICA, respectively) on alternative splicing quantification and gene expression based on the previously created groups.

 ### Differential splicing and gene expression analysis

-Analyse alternative splicing quantification (based on variance and median statistical tests) and gene expression data.
-The groups available for differential analyses comprise sample types (e.g. normal versus tumour) and clinical attributes of patients (e.g. tumour stage).
+Analyse alternative splicing quantification (based on variance and median statistical tests) and gene expression data based on the previously created groups.

+### Correlation between gene expression and splicing quantification

+Test the correlation betweem the gene expression of a specific gene with the alternative splicing quantification of selected alternative splicing events.

 ### Survival analysis